Pumping at Night Tips and Hacks

 Why You Need to Pump at Night

-You may be wondering what is the importance of pumping in the middle of the night in the first place?
+You may be wondering, why is it is necessary to perform pumping at night in the first place?

 Here are 3 examples of why it may be important to maintain your pumping at night schedule:

 - Going too long in between breast pumping sessions will eventually negatively impact your breast milk supply, especially if you are under 6 months postpartum.